graffitiwriter/vercel-portfolio/pages/posts/linux-upskill.md

 ---
-title: Markdown Examples
+title: Technical Guideline
-date: 2021/3/19
+date: 2022/3/16
-description: View examples of all possible Markdown options.
+description: The Linux upskill challenge has proven to be an incredibly inspiring experience, just as much as a useful how-to guide.
-tag: web development
+tag: technical development
-author: You
+author: Spanner
 ---

 # Markdown Examples